 Memorable Manitobans: Duncan D. McDonald (1871-1953)

-For the last several years of his life, he made his home with his daughter in Copetown, Ontario.
-He died on 7 February 1953, while visiting Florida.
+For the last several years of his life, he lived with his daughter at Copetown, Ontario.
+He died at Daytona Beach, Florida on 7 February 1953 while on vacation.
 He was buried in the Dauphin Riverside Cemetery.

 Obituary, Western Municipal News, April 1953, pages 105, 117.

-We thank Liz Houghtling for providing additional information used here.
+We thank Liz Houghtling and Patty Hoy for providing additional information used here.

 This page was prepared by Gordon Goldsborough.